About Bronchiectasis (NCFBE) Pulmonary Medicine Intelligence Zone

 Credit Designation Statement

-The University of Massachusetts Chan Medical School, Office of Continuing Medical Education designates this enduring material for a maximum of XX AMA PRA Category 1 Credits(s)TM.
+The University of Massachusetts Chan Medical School, Office of Continuing Medical Education designates this enduring material for a maximum of 3.0 AMA PRA Category 1 Credits(s)TM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

 Policy on Faculty & Provider Disclosure